-“Hey, if you fall for it every single time, then you are the problem, my friend.
-Not me.”
-I shrugged, “First rule of wolf school – conserve your energy, or you become dinner for a bigger and stronger predator.”
+“Hey, if you fall for it every single time, then that’s your problem, my friend.
+Not mine.”
+I argued as I bounced on my feet, wiggling and lifting the back of my shirt to allow the snow to drop out onto the ground.
+I smirked once more as I straightened myself out again.
+“First rule of wolf school – conserve your energy, or you become dinner for a bigger and stronger predator.”

 He rolled his eyes, “And that’s you, is it?
 All 5′2" of you?”

 I glared up at him.
 “You did not let me win!
 I beat you fair and square.”
-He was still smirking, with that twinkle in his eye that told me he knew that it was winding me up, but he loved it and would carry it on.
-That was Henry Barton for you; he just loved to push my buttons.
-I swatted his hand away.
-“Jerk.”
+He was still smirking, and the twinkle in his eye told me he knew it was winding me up.
+He had an uncanny ability to push every single one of my buttons all at the same time, and he loved it.

 I sighed, shaking my head to clear the mess of thoughts running through my mind.
 Who was I kidding?
-I am one of those girls fawning over Henry Barton, and I had been for as long as I could remember.
+I was one of those girls fawning over Henry Barton, and I had been for as long as I could remember.
 But this year, I decided, I was going to tell him.
-I was going to tell him exactly how I felt.
+I was going to tell him exactly how I felt…